-- We use blockchain technology for a transparent privacy preserving data aggregation and dynamic pricing scheme that each player keeps a ledger that has all the messages from the all other players, - Our scheme provides user anonymity that each user's usage data is private to any internal and external adversaries,

-- Our scheme provides data integrity that each message sent from each smart meter has also a signature for verification of the data.
-Data verification mechanism pretends an external/internal adversary to inject false data consumption, - Once a user receives its bill, it is able to verify its bill using the ledger.
+- We use blockchain technology for a transparent privacy preserving data aggregation and dynamic pricing scheme that each player keeps a ledger that has all the messages from the all other players, - Our scheme provides user anonymity that each user's usage data is private to any internal and external adversaries, - Our scheme provides data integrity that each message sent from each smart meter has also a signature for verification of the data.
+Data verification mechanism pretends an external/internal adversary to inject false data consumption, - Once a user receives its bill, it can verify its bill using the ledger.

 Outline.
 The rest of the paper is organized as follows.
 In Section 2, we introduce state-of-art privacy preserving data aggregation and dynamic pricing and billing schemes.
 In section 3, we introduce adversarial model and design goals of our system.
 Section 4 gives technical preliminaries that are used throughout the paper.
 Section 5 presents the construction for privacy preserving data aggregation and dynamic pricing and billing scheme.
-In section 6, we provide a discussion about some improvements for our scheme.
-In section 7, we provide the security analysis of our construction.
-Last, section 8 concludes the paper and outlines future directions.
+In section 7, we provide some discussions for our protocol.
+In section 8, we provide the security analysis of our construction.
+Last, section 9 concludes the paper and outlines future directions.